-Moreover, efficiency on the construction site is increased as a result of the collective contribution of diverse ideas in the brainstorming of methods of streamlining processes and mutually coming up with the best way of working.
+Moreover, efficiency on the construction site increases as a result of the collective contribution of diverse ideas in the brainstorming of methods of streamlining processes and mutually coming up with the best way of working.

-Additionally, it promotes innovation and sustainability since the team members are able to learn from each other, share knowledge, obtain feedback and grow in their respective trades.
+Additionally, it promotes innovation and sustainability since the team members can learn from each other, share knowledge, obtain feedback and grow in their respective trades.

 2. Enhanced Construction Safety and Risk Management:

 Teamwork also involves proper planning and management of risk and occupational hazards such as bodily injury and property damage.
-When contractors work together as a team, risks are identified and assigned to different parties.
+As such, when contractors work together as a team, they identify risks and assign them to different parties.
 Members of the team are also accountable not only for their actions but also for the actions and safety of their colleagues.

-Therefore, risk management and safety are increased through the apportionment of general liability by the business owner and the general contractor to the other contractors.
+Therefore, increase risk management and safety through the apportionment of general liability by the business owner and the general contractor to the other contractors.

-Furthermore, contractors are free to seek guidance on any concerns as pertains to the safety work to be carried out, instead of taking unnecessary risks and causing material and property damage as well as bodily injury for themselves and other contractors on site.
+Furthermore, contractors are free to seek guidance on any concerns as pertains to the safety work done, instead of taking unnecessary risks and causing material and property damage as well as bodily injury for themselves and other contractors on site.

 3. Fewer Disputes:

-Teamwork promotes open communication channels among all the members of the team, where the ideas and concerns of all the consultants, the general contractor, and the subcontractors are addressed with equal importance.
+Teamwork promotes open communication channels among all the members of the team, and address the ideas and concerns of all the consultants, the general contractor, and the subcontractors with equal importance.
 This, therefore, reduces the possibility of claims since matters are managed and addressed before they occur and impact the project; and general liability is assigned to different members of the team.